gogamarra/Automated-ELK-Stack/README.md

 - Using ANSIBLE provisioning software and DOCKER container environments to create an ELK stack server.
 - Deploying ELASTIC lightweight shippers on web servers to collect data and send to the ELK stack.

+## Outline of Presentation
+- Deliverables and Network Diagram
+- Description of Topology
+- Access Policies
+- ELK Configuration
+  - Machines Being Monitored
+  - Beats in Use
+- SCREENSHOTS - Success Build and Dashboard Confirmation
+- How to Use the Ansible Playbook Builds

 ## Deliverables
 - ANSIBLE files that generate and configure the highlighted orange areas in the following diagram.